 - relevant development management policies and issues must be met or addressed to the satisfaction of the council.
-For example: amenity, noise, vibration, air over pressure, public health and safety, dust, biodiversity, local geological sites, landscape, highways and impact on the local highway network, strategic road network, water, archaeology, landscaping and restoration; - proposals must demonstrate to the satisfaction of the council, that there is a genuine need to work The Spinney and that it is appropriate to do so at that particular time; - a suitably qualified ecological consultant should be contracted to carry out a wildlife survey which covers evidence of any legally protected species; - provision is made for stopping up and or/diversion of public rights of way that would be affected by operations, and their reinstatement as part of restoration of the site as appropriate; - good quality landscaping, with appropriate planting/bunding would be provided/retained as appropriate, and managed and maintained, including for example along the west boundary fronting Backwell Hill Road, the south boundary fronting Long Lane, and the east boundary;

-- proposals must make satisfactory measures to safeguard against adverse effects on water and water resources, including appropriate depth of extraction; and - adequate and appropriate provision for restoration and aftercare must be made, including sustainable use of overburden and waste materials.
+For example: amenity, noise, vibration, air over pressure, public health and safety, dust, biodiversity, local geological sites, landscape, highways and impact on the local highway network, strategic road network, water, archaeology, landscaping and restoration; - a suitably qualified ecological consultant should be contracted to carry out a wildlife survey which covers evidence of any legally protected species; - provision is made for stopping up and or/diversion of public rights of way that would be affected by operations, and their reinstatement as part of restoration of the site as appropriate; - good quality landscaping, with appropriate planting/bunding would be provided/retained as appropriate, and managed and maintained, including for example along the west boundary fronting Backwell Hill Road, the south boundary fronting Long Lane, and the east boundary; - proposals must make satisfactory measures to safeguard against adverse effects on water and water resources, including appropriate depth of extraction; and - adequate and appropriate provision for restoration and aftercare must be made, including sustainable use of overburden and waste materials.